bmurali1994/bmurali1994.github.io/about/index.md

 permalink: /about/
 ---

-I am currently a Software Engineer at Google.

 I graduated with a Masters degree in Computer Science (specialization in Machine Learning) from Georgia Tech where I was advised by [Prof. Jacob Eisenstein](https://www.cc.gatech.edu/~jeisenst/).
 I completed my Bachelors in Computer Science and Engineering from IIT Guwahati.
 I am broadly interested in the fields of Machine Learning, Deep Learning and their applications in Natural Language Processing and Computer Vision.
 I am currently exploring structured prediction models for natural language.